fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 By Reagan's definition, this would mean that Germany, France, Switzerland, and the other 20-odd Schengen Area members haven't been countries since "Toy Story" came out.

-But it's even worse than that.
-Since 1980, popular restrictionist organizations have said over and over again that the United States did not control its own borders (although admittedly, they sometimes would say that the borders were controlled during the Trump administration).
+But it's *even* worse than that.
+Since 1980, popular restrictionist organizations have said over and over again that the United States did not control its own borders (although admittedly, they sometimes say the borders have been under control since January 2025).
 By Reagan's definition, this would mean that the U.S. hasn't been a nation since before I was born.

 This seems pretty silly.